netdata/netdata/docs/netdata-agent/configuration/common-configuration-changes.md

 ## Modify alerts and notifications

-Netdata's health monitoring watchdog uses hundreds of preconfigured health entities, with intelligent thresholds, to generate warning and critical alerts for most production systems and their applications without configuration.
+Netdata's health monitoring watchdog uses hundreds of pre-configured health entities, with intelligent thresholds, to generate warning and critical alerts for most production systems and their applications without configuration.
 However, each alert and notification method is completely customizable.